 You can best experience this diversity when you meet the locals.
 Ask them about their ancestors and they’ll mention a grandma who survived 6 different regimes.
 Austro Hungary, Italy, Yugoslavia, to name a few, who all fought to keep Rijeka theirs.

 The city’s architecture is evidence of these struggles.
-The medieval Trsat Castle, the Art Nouveau palaces, the stunning industrial complexes.
-All witnessing that Rijeka is a jewel of the Adriatic that everyone wanted in their crown.
+Especially the medieval Trsat Castle, the Art Nouveau palaces, and the sprawling industrial complexes.
+They are all witnesses that Rijeka is a jewel of the Adriatic everyone wanted in their crown.

-And as you walk its streets, along its river and the seafront, you’ll feel like an archeologist unearthing precious artefacts.
-The history oozes from each crack.
+As you walk its streets and along the seafront, you’ll feel like an archeologist unearthing precious artefacts.
+History oozes from each crack.

 But there is another vibe on top of it all.
-A sense of the great future to come.
 A stir in the air.

-Because Rijeka is on the cusp of becoming a cultural hot spot.
-Attracting thousands of smart travellers who love a sense of adventure and openness.
+With its title of the 2020 European Capital of Culture (ECC), Rijeka has become a global cultural hot spot.
+It is especially interesting to smart travellers who love a sense of adventure and openness.

 1 | The layout of Rijeka

 Rijeka’s official nickname is The City That Flows.
-The element of water runs through its geography and the locals’ state of mind.
+On the whole, the element of water runs through its geography and the locals’ state of mind.

 Rječina in Rijeka has done exactly that.
-It divided the city in half between Italy and Yugoslavia.
-Until 1947 when the Croatian side (Sušak) and the Italian side (Fiume) united under Tito.
+In essence, it divided the city in half between Italy and Yugoslavia.
+Then in 1947 the Croatian side (Sušak) and the Italian side (Fiume) united under Tito.

-So what was once a political border along the Dead Canal, is the spot that now keeps the city together.
+It was once a political border along the Dead Canal.
+Today, however, this very spot keeps the city together.

 2 | Rijeka – the avant-garde city

-Right on the former border is the statue of Janko Polić Kamov, one of Croatia’s most prominent writers.
+There is another curious sight at the same place.
+It’s the statue of Janko Polić Kamov, one of Croatia’s most prominent writers.

-Rijeka has produced many avant-garde thinkers, innovators and alternative artists.
+Rijeka has produced many avant-garde thinkers and alternative artists.
 But writer Janko Polić Kamov is the epitome of this free-spirited buzz.

 He was only 24 when he died in Barcelona.
 But with his fiery language and fierce social critique, Kamov ushered in Croatian avant-garde.

-He died much too soon and without knowing how his work would influence literature as a whole.
-In many ways, he was the forerunner of the world’s best writers such as Lawrence, Joyce and Proust.
+He died too soon.
+And he never knew how his work would influence literature as a whole.
+In many ways, he was the forerunner of important literary movements.
+Writers, such as Lawrence, Joyce and Proust, followed in his steps.

 3 | Rijeka – the cosmopolitan city

-During the Austro Hungarian Empire, Rijeka served as Hungary’s port while Trieste belonged to Austria.
-The dual monarchy made sure that both cities developed equally.
+During the Austro Hungarian Empire, Rijeka served as Hungary’s port.
+Across the bay, Trieste belonged to Austria.
+Still, the dual monarchy made sure that both cities developed equally.

 4 | Rijeka – the innovative city